auroraborie/deliverable-documents/deliverables/D4/review_template.md

 I followed their instructions and was able to clone and download the necessary packages onto my local machine.

 Most of the features ran as expected.
-Other than the features mentioned in the demo that were still in development (such as how PDFs cannot be generated currently, and that there is no way to add students to a class) the only error I encountered was when I created a new teacher user and logged in, the entire school's data was displayed instead of the single class I assigned to the teacher.
+Other than the features mentioned in the demo that were still in development (such as how PDFs cannot be generated currently, and that there is no way to add students to a class) the only error I encountered was when I created a new teacher user, assigned it a class and logged in, the entire school's data was displayed instead of the single class I assigned to the teacher.
 Also the label read 'John Doe' instead of the name I typed in.

 I tested the key features that were mentioned in the readme file, and additionally the authentication feature for data security.
 The key features worked as demonstrated in the demo video, and I was able to login to the application under different user levels.